Maize-Genetics-and-Genomics-Database/PanEffect/README.md

 - Python
 - Python librairies argparse, biopython, collections, csv, pandas, torch
 - The esm-variant tools works using a CPUs but runs a lot faster on GPU hardware.
+Pre-computed variant scores for many maize genomes are available here: https://ars-usda.app.box.com/v/maizegdb-public/folder/222631922387

 ## Variant effect heatmaps for a reference genome